-Reading: Q. Mei and D. Radev, "Information Retrieval", Chapter in The Oxford Handbook of Computational Linguistics 2nd edition
+Reading: Q. Mei and D. Radev, "Information Retrieval Opens in a new tab", Chapter in The Oxford Handbook of Computational Linguistics 2nd edition

-Reading: C.Zhai and S.Massung, "Text Data Management and Analysis - A Practical Introduction to Information Retrieval and Text Mining.", Chapter 6, 7, 10
+Reading: C.Zhai and S.Massung, "Text Data Management and Analysis - A Practical Introduction to Information Retrieval and Text Mining Opens in a new tab ", Chapter 6, 7, 10